afodunrinbikunmi-data/Water_Pollution_Disease_Analysis/README.md

 - **Diarrhea dominates disease type** across every country in the dataset
 - **Regional variation is minimal** — disease burden is broadly distributed not geographically concentrated

-## Recommendations
-1. Multi-factor interventions only — single variables do not predict or reduce disease burden
-2. Prioritise water treatment in Mexico, Indonesia, Ethiopia — highest pollution index countries
-3. Build a global real-time disease burden surveillance system — 25 years of no progress demands a new approach

 ## Dashboard / Visualization
 The Power BI dashboard contains 2 report pages: